ashutoshmjain/gita/src/how.md

 - On the top right of the page, you can visit its Github <i class="fa fa-fw fa-github"></i> repository, where the source code lives.

 # `arjunUvaach` ..
 This website is a collection of books and  essays around `Bhagvat Gita`.
-It is meant to be a working and collaboration place for the ideas and artifacts surrounding the epic.
+It is meant to be a working place for the ideas and artifacts surrounding the epic.
 In essence, it is NOT a final published book and will never be.
 This is meant to be the base material for people who want to research on the topics related to `Gita`.
 They may create stories, narratives, esseys, comic strips, movies or podcasts based on this material.
 Or may even take it to VR in some shape or form or even feed it to AI models.
 The source text is available at github repository.

 It is published using open source tools and freely available themes.
 The content is (being) written with open source tools as well.
-Part of the mission [^mission] of this publication is to promote "free" internet.
-"Free" in this context means - Cookies free , trackers free, advertising free and of course free as in free beers!
+Part of the mission [^mission] of this publication is (also) to promote "free" internet.
+"Free" in this context means - Cookies free , Trackers free, Advertising free and of course free as in free beers!

 Since web-browser is a general purpose application, fine-tuning it for "readability" is somewhat a necessity.
 And it sure isn't rocket science with light weight applications such as mdBook.